Chevrotain/chevrotain/docs/roadmap.md

 and minor fixes.

 #### Version 2.0
-The main focus of this version will be the addition of declarative style APIs.
+The main focus of version 2.0 will be the addition of **declarative style APIs.**
-Either Generator EBNF style API, Combinator Style APIs or both.
+Either Generator EBNF style API, Combinator Style APIs or even both.

 This will transform Chevrotain from being a JavaScript Parsing DSL to a more general JavaScript Parsing Toolkit/Runtime engine.